146th Airlift Wing: Channel Islands Air National Guard Station

 In December 1988, after more than six decades of Air National Guard flying tradition in the San Fernando Valley, the 146th Airlift Wing began moving from Van Nuys to a brand new facility, built on Federal land leased to the State of California, adjacent to the Naval Air Warfare Center Weapons Division, an active duty Navy flying installation.

 The 146th operates from the military airfield at the Naval Air Warfare Center Weapons Division, along with Navy and other Federal aviation activities.
 By March 1990, all but a small remnant of wing personnel had transferred operations to Channel Islands ANG Station.
 Shortly thereafter, the old Van Nuys facility was closed and turned over to the City of Los Angeles.
 On 30 April 1990, the flag at Van Nuys ANG Base was lowered for the last time during a special ceremony.

 The addition of a C-130 flight simulator facility is planned.
 Construction was delayed in 2019 when the funds allocated by Congress were diverted to build the border wall due to a Declaration of National Emergency.
+In January 2023, the construction for the building to house the new simulator finally broke ground.

 Persian Gulf

 In August 1990, the world was moving swiftly toward armed confrontation in the Persian Gulf.
 By late January 1991, the 146th Airlift Wing had provided U.S. Central Command and U.S. Air Forces in Europe more than 650 personnel, voluntarily and involuntarily activated, who participated in Operations Desert Shield and Desert Storm.
 Aircraft and air crews from the 115th Airlift Squadron flew two-month-long tours of duty in Operation Volant Pine, a backfill of military airlifters to Europe by Air National Guard C-130s.

 In 1997, wing members deployed in excess of 10,000 days supporting State and Federal missions.
 During the period the unit played critical roles in support of DoD missions deploying to Oman and Saudi Arabia in support of Southern Watch, and in peacetime humanitarian airlift and aerial fire fighting, among the many missions accomplished by the wing during the award period.

+In 1999, the 146th Mission Support Group excelled in their support and service to the wing, the State of California, and the nation.
+Personnel from civil engineering, security forces, and communications deployed to the Middle East in support of Operations Northern and Southern Watch.
+Members of the 146th Aeromedical Evacuation Squadron (AES) performed over 7,200 workdays during deployments in 1999, mostly outside the continental United States, supporting operations in Bosnia and Southwest Asia.
+During the year, the 146th AES also received the two top national honors for medical operations: The Mars Trophy, which is presented annually to the outstanding Air National Guard medical unit, and the George E. Schaeffer Trophy that is presented to the top medical unit in the Reserve component.